Cetacean: Middle Ages to the 19th century

 St. Brendan described in his travel story Navigatio Sancti Brendani an encounter with a whale, between the years 565–573.
-He described how he and his companions entered a treeless island, which turned out to be a giant whale, which he called Jasconicus.
-He met this whale seven years later and rested on his back.

-Most descriptions of large whales from this time until the whaling era, beginning in the 17th century, were of beached whales, which resembled no other animal.
-This was particularly true for the sperm whale, the most frequently stranded in larger groups.
+Most descriptions of large whales from the Middle Ages until the whaling era, beginning in the 17th century, were of beached whales.
 Raymond Gilmore documented seventeen sperm whales in the estuary of the Elbe from 1723 to 1959 and thirty-one animals on the coast of Great Britain in 1784.
 In 1827, a blue whale beached itself off the coast of Ostend.
 Whales were used as attractions in museums and traveling exhibitions.

 Whalers from the 17th to 19th centuries depicted whales in drawings and recounted tales of their occupation.
 Although they knew that whales were harmless giants, they described battles with harpooned animals.
 These included descriptions of sea monsters, including huge whales, sharks, sea snakes, giant squid and octopuses.
 Among the first whalers who described their experiences on whaling trips was Captain William Scoresby from Great Britain, who published the book Northern Whale Fishery, describing the hunt for northern baleen whales.
 This was followed by Thomas Beale, a British surgeon, in his book Some observations on the natural history of the sperm whale in 1835; and Frederick Debell Bennett's The tale of a whale hunt in 1840.
-Whales were described in narrative literature and paintings, most famously in the novels Moby Dick by Herman Melville and 20,000 Leagues Under the Sea by Jules Verne.
+Whales were described in narrative literature and paintings, most famously in the novels Moby Dick by Herman Melville and Twenty Thousand Leagues Under the Seas by Jules Verne.

 Baleen was used to make vessel components such as the bottom of a bucket in the Scottish National Museum.
-The Norsemen crafted ornamented plates from baleen, sometimes interpreted as ironing boards.

-In the Canadian Arctic (east coast) in Punuk and Thule culture (1000–1600 C.E.), baleen was used to construct houses in place of wood as roof support for winter houses, with half of the building buried under the ground.
-The actual roof was probably made of animal skins that were covered with soil and moss.
+The Norsemen crafted ornamented plates from baleen.
+In the Canadian Arctic (east coast) in Punuk and Thule culture (1000–1600 C.E.), baleen was used to construct houses in place of wood as roof support for winter houses.

 Modern culture

-In the 20th century perceptions of cetaceans changed.
+In the 20th century, perceptions of cetaceans changed.
 They transformed from monsters into creatures of wonder, as science revealed them to be intelligent and peaceful animals.
 Hunting was replaced by whale and dolphin tourism.
 This change is reflected in films and novels.
 For example, the protagonist of the series Flipper was a bottle-nose dolphin.
-The TV series SeaQuest DSV (1993–1996), the movies Free Willy, Star Trek IV: The Voyage Home and the book series The Hitchhiker's Guide to the Galaxy by Douglas Adams are examples.
+The TV series SeaQuest DSV (1993–1996), the movies Free Willy and Star Trek IV: The Voyage Home, and the book series The Hitchhiker's Guide to the Galaxy by Douglas Adams are examples.

-The study of whale song also produced a popular album, Songs of the Humpback Whale.
+The study of whale songs also produced a popular album, Songs of the Humpback Whale.